 Stockholder proposals may be included in our proxy statement for an annual meeting so long as they are provided to us on a timely basis and satisfy the other conditions set forth in SEC regulations under Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
-For a stockholder proposal to be considered for inclusion in our proxy statement for the 2022 Annual Meeting of Stockholders, we must receive the proposal at our principal executive offices, addressed to the Corporate Secretary, no later than November 5, 2021.
-A stockholder nomination of one or more director candidates for election to the Board to be included in our proxy statement for an annual meeting (a "proxy access nomination") may be included in such proxy statement and properly brought before the 2022 Annual Meeting of Stockholders as long as we receive information and notice of the proxy access nomination in compliance with the requirements set forth in Article III, Section 6 of our Bylaws, addressed to the Corporate Secretary at our principal executive offices no later than November 5, 2021.
+For a stockholder proposal to be considered for inclusion in our proxy statement for the 2024 Annual Meeting of Stockholders, we must receive the proposal at our principal executive offices, addressed to the Corporate Secretary, no later than November 4, 2023.
+A stockholder nomination of one or more director candidates for election to the Board to be included in our proxy statement for an annual meeting (a "proxy access nomination") may be included in such proxy statement and properly brought before the 2024 Annual Meeting of Stockholders as long as we receive information and notice of the proxy access nomination in compliance with the requirements set forth in Article III, Section 6 of our Bylaws, addressed to the Corporate Secretary at our principal executive offices no later than November 4, 2023.

-In addition, a stockholder proposal that is not intended for inclusion in our proxy statement under Rule 14a-8 or a stockholder nomination of a director candidate that is not a proxy access nomination may be brought before the 2022 Annual Meeting of Stockholders so long as we receive information and notice of the proposal in compliance with the requirements set forth in our Bylaws, addressed to the Corporate Secretary at our principal executive offices, no later than December 5, 2021 nor earlier than November 5, 2021 for nominations for election to the Board and for all other business, no later than November 5, 2021 nor earlier than October 6, 2021.
+In addition, a stockholder proposal that is not intended for inclusion in our proxy statement under Rule 14a-8 or a stockholder nomination of a director candidate that is not a proxy access nomination may be brought before the 2024 Annual Meeting of Stockholders so long as we receive information and notice of the proposal in compliance with the requirements set forth in our Bylaws, addressed to the Corporate Secretary at our principal executive offices, no later than December 4, 2023 nor earlier than November 4, 2023 for nominations for election to the Board and for all other business, no later than November 4, 2023 nor earlier than October 5, 2023.
+Stockholders who intend to solicit proxies in reliance on the SEC's universal proxy rule for nominations for election to the Board submitted under the advance notice requirements of our Bylaws must comply with the additional requirements of Rule 14a-19(b).